 The treatment you receive for urinary incontinence will depend on the type of incontinence you have and the severity of your symptoms.

-If your incontinence is caused by an underlying condition, such as an enlarged prostate gland in men, you may receive treatment for this alongside your incontinence treatment.
+If your incontinence is caused by an underlying condition, you may receive treatment for this alongside your incontinence treatment.

-Conservative treatments, which do not involve medication or surgery, are tried first.
+Conservative treatments, which don't involve medication or surgery, are tried first.
 These include:

 - lifestyle changes